bomb-on/aws-ssm-to-env/README.md

 ## About

-This action is designed to read AWS SSM parameters and exports them as environmental variables.
+This action is designed to read [AWS SSM parameters](https://console.aws.amazon.com/systems-manager/parameters) and exports them as environmental variables.

 Script can parse string value parameters as well as parameters with stringified JSON values.
 For simple JSON objects a shortcut parameter `simple_json` can be used to convert all key-values from JSON into environmental variables.

-**Important note:** Although the AWS CLI command in this Action is very simple, Action is using preview version of AWS CLI (version 2) which is still not recommended for production use ([more info](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)).
-Author will update commands after future AWS CLI updates if necessary.
+## Requirements

+Action expects 3 secrets to be set in GitHub's repository:
+- `AWS_REGION` - AWS Region (e.g. `us-east1`)
+- `AWS_ACCESS_KEY_ID` - AWS Access Key for user with an SSM access policy (e.g. [AmazonSSMReadOnlyAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonSSMReadOnlyAccess$serviceLevelSummary))
+- `AWS_SECRET_ACCESS_KEY` - User's AWS Access Key

 ## Usage